-To conclude, there is high confidence that average EECO and MPWP (KM5c) CO2 concentration was higher than those preceding industrialisation at 1150-2500 ppm and 360-420 ppm, respectively.
-Although there is some uncertainty due to the non-continuous nature of marine sediment records, the last time atmospheric CO2 mixing ratio was as high as present was very likely more than 2 million years ago.
+To conclude, there is high confidence that average EECO and MPWP (KM5c) CO2 concentration was higher than those preceding industrialization at 1150–2500 ppm and 360–420 ppm, respectively.
+Although there is some uncertainty due to the non-continuous nature of marine sediment records, the last time atmospheric CO2 mixing ratio was as high as present was very likely more than 2 Ma.

 [START TABLE 2.1 HERE]

 Concentration (mixing ratios) and, where applicable, century time-scale rate of change of atmospheric CO2 based on multiple datasets for target paleoclimate reference (Cross-Chapter Box 2.1, and Figure 2.34) and selected other periods.
-Modern data are from 2.2.3.3 and Annex III.
+Modern data are from Section 2.2.3.3 and Annex III.
 ‘AR6’ denotes best estimates assessed in this report and propagated to Figure 2.34.
 Units for the rate of change are given only for centennial periods characterized by rapid changes.
 Confidence levels are very high for instrumentally derived concentrations, high for values derived from air in glacier ice (back to LIG), medium for values supported by multiple proxy types (MPWP, EECO), and low for values from a single sedimentary proxy type (PETM). ‘→’ indicates transition from the beginning to the end of the time interval.
 Uncertainties for Modern are based on 2019 estimates.
 Last Millennium rate of range shows lowest and highest values attained during this period; LDT shows highest rate of change.
 See chapter data table for bibliographic citation and auxiliary information for each dataset (Table SM.1).